glomex/gcdt-docs/docs/03_getting_started.md

   }
 }
 ```
-In `VPCId` and `DefaultInstancePolicyARN` used `gcdt-lookups` plugin which will search outputs in CloudFormation stack, that you mention in config file above, values for `DefaultVPCId` and `DefaultInstancePolicyARN` and use it in your template. *Instead of `<stack-name>` you should provide your stack name or use hardcoded value(not recommended).*
+The values for `VPCId` and `DefaultInstancePolicyARN` are filled by by the `gcdt-lookups` which then will be used in the template.
+The `gcdt-lookups` plugin will search the outputs in the CloudFormation stack (as mentioned in the config).

+*Instead of `<stack-name>` you should provide your stack name or use hardcoded value(not recommended).*
 It's time to create our first Infrastructure as Code.
-Let's to this.
+Let's do this.
 Here is simple [cloudformation.py](https://github.com/glomex/gcdt-sample-stack/blob/master/infrastructure/cloudformation.py) script.
 Use it as a template for creating your infrastructure.

 ### Deploy stack to AWS